 We realise that the process of the UK’s exit from the European Union (Brexit) represents considerable uncertainty for our students, staff and external partners.
 In many cases this can extend to individuals' professional and personal lives.
 The way forward for the UK and our institution remains unclear both in terms of outcome and timing.

-- Thursday 31 October 2019, which is the current deadline for Article 50.
-The UK will need to have agreed a deal on Brexit before this date to avoid a no-deal outcome.
+- The UK will need to have agreed a deal on Brexit before 31 January to avoid a no-deal outcome, but could leave the EU before this if a deal is agreed.

 The advice currently provided on this website is provided on the basis of two likely potential outcomes: